Jaymin-mistry/dst/{{ cookiecutter.repo_name }}/README.md

 {{ cookiecutter.project_short_description }}

+## PURPOSE
 The purpose of this project structure is to enable:
 - individuals to work together as teams and understand where to find code/items
 - teams to collaborate and individuals to move between teams

+## PRINCIPLES
+- *Common structure* makes it easy to know where to find code/items and make it easier to collaborate/ onboard people.
+- *Shared functions* reduce duplication and simplify work.
+- *Continuous Integration* used by default to automate code quality (PEP8) and run tests to ensure code quality

 All project structures are a compromise but this is essential for us to work together.

 ### GUIDANCE/ GROUND RULES
 1. Store notebooks in the "notebooks" folders based on thematic labelling e.g. “Project_name”,”theme_x”, (...)
 2. Within a thematic folder, only notebooks should be stored and they should be named as per the convention below
 3. No data., output or blob files (.DOC, .XLS, .PDF, .HTML, .PNG, .JPEG or .SVG) should ever enter the repository.